harrisoncramer/harrisoncramer.me/src/markdown-pages/optimizing-your-webpack-bundle.md

 Great, now that we actually understand how these files are getting merged and run, what are the actual optimizations that are in place?

-## Use production mode
+## Production mode

 This one may seem obvious, but it's easy to miss.
-Make sure that you are using production mode in your `webpack.config` file.
-This is going to enable a number of default settings, including the <a href="https://webpack.js.org/plugins/terser-webpack-plugin/">Terser</a> plugin, which helps minify and uglify your code.
+Make sure that Webpack is in production mode.
+This enables a some important defaults, including the <a href="https://webpack.js.org/plugins/terser-webpack-plugin/">Terser</a> plugin, which helps minify and uglify your code.

 ```javascript{8}:title=webpack.prod.js
 const { merge } = require('webpack-merge');